 PredictWind provides the sporting and leisure maritime community around the world with high-quality forecasts.
 The company created two proprietary weather prediction models with resolutions as fine as one kilometer.
 It provides two alternative forecast models—ECMWF and GFS—for comparison.
 It also equips sailors with detailed maps, weather routing tools, a departure planning guide, forecast alerts, and live wind observations.

 These world-leading forecasts and tools wouldn’t be possible without data.
 Because when it comes to forecasting, predictions are only as accurate as the information initially entered into the model.
 Collecting data at sea, however, is no easy task.

-While weather stations and sensors are widespread on land, the same cannot be said for the ocean.
-Spire Global overcomes this limitation by using remote sensing techniques such as satellite radio occultation.
+While weather stations and sensors are common on land, the same cannot always be said for the ocean.
+Spire Global helps overcome this limitation by using remote sensing techniques such as satellite radio occultation.
 It allows the capture of detailed temperature, humidity, and pressure information across the entire planet, including our vast oceans’ under-observed corners.
-The resulting boost to weather predictions is not only beneficial for the sailing community but also the maritime industry and forecasting everywhere.
+The added data is not only beneficial for the sailing community but also the maritime industry and forecasting everywhere.